dzvilius/easy-inventory/ux/User_Stories.md

 ## Front-end Stories

+Themes, EPICs and User Stories for a public side of the application.

 **#1** - **"Navigation"**

-- *As a Customer, I want to ..., so that, I can ... epic.*
+- *As a customer, I want to navigate around the app, so that, I can access the sections I need.*

-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to navigate to the main page, so that, I can see the home page.
-  - [ ] As a Customer, I want to ..., so that, I can ... story.
+  - [ ] As a customer, I want to ..., so that, I can ... story.

 - *As a Customer, I want to ..., so that, I can ... epic.*